-STATISTICAL MACHINE TRANSLATION FRAMEWORK
+2. STATISTICAL MACHINE TRANSLATION FRAMEWORK

-Hierarchical Phrase-Based Translation 2.1
+2.1 Hierarchical Phrase-Based Translation

-Our SMT framework is hierarchical phrase-based translation [2] using the cdec decoder.
-Translation rules are extracted from word aligned parallel sentences and can be seen as productions of a synchronous CFG.
+Our SMT framework is hierarchical phrase-based translation [2] using the cdec decoder [4].
+Translation rules are extracted from word-aligned parallel sentences and can be seen as productions of a synchronous CFG.
 Examples are rules like (1)-(3) shown for Japanese-to-English translation in Figure 1.
-SCFG grammars were induced from symmetrized word alignments using the method described by [11].
-The grammar rules necessary to translate each individual sentence are extracted into separate files (so-called per-sentence
+SCFG grammars were induced from symmetrized alignments using the method described by [10], where the grammar rules necessary to translate each individual sentence are extracted into separate files (so-called per-sentence grammars) via a suffix array technique.

-Discriminative Training with Large Feature Sets
+2.2 Discriminative Training with Large Feature Sets